Ivan Rand: Assessment

 He has been described as "probably the greatest judge in Canada's history" and "perhaps the greatest exponent of the rule of law in the history of the Supreme Court of Canada".
+Rand was known for asking repeated probing questions to counsel in Court, and was said to use the word "why" like a machine gun.

 Biographer William Kaplan describes Rand as "an intolerant bigot" who disliked French Canadians, Catholics, Jews and Canadians who were not of British stock.
 When his sister married an Acadian, Rand refused to talk to her for 30 years.
 Nevertheless, as a judge, Rand was a civil libertarian who struck down restrictive covenants that barred property from being sold or rented to Jews or non-whites, acknowledged the rights of Japanese Canadians who were being interned as enemy aliens during World War II, defended the rights to free speech of the Communist Party of Canada when it was banned by the Canadian government under the War Measures Act as well as the rights of Jehovah's Witnesses being persecuted under Quebec's Padlock Law.
 During his tenure as dean of the University of Western Ontario's law school he was reluctant to hire a Jewish applicant claiming that a small town like London, Ontario could not abide "too many Jews".
 He would complain regularly about people whose names ended with vowels.
 Kaplan explained this contradiction in describing Rand as a person with a "first rate mind but a third rate temperament".